Jonathan Koch (producer)

-Jonathan Koch is the president and chief creative officer of Asylum Entertainment, a Los Angeles-based television production company that produced the 2011 miniseries The Kennedys.
+Jonathan Koch is an American television producer.
+He is the president and chief creative officer of Asylum Entertainment, a Los Angeles–based television production company that produced the 2011 miniseries The Kennedys.
 In 2004, Koch co-authored Pitching Hollywood: How to Sell Your TV Show and Movie Ideas, a film and television pitching manual, with Robert Kosberg.
 In 2016, Koch received a hand transplant.